 In cyclohexane, it is known that there is a steric hindrance caused by hydrogen atoms.
 This is called the 1,3-diaxial interaction—the hydrogen atoms in the 1 and 3 positions of cyclohexane cause steric hindrance in the axial.

 In organic chemistry, differences in reaction rates can often be explained by steric hindrances.

 Reactivity Varies Depending on the Type and Concentration of Nucleophilic Reagents and Leaving Groups

 In the case of the SN2 reaction, the nucleophile is involved in the rate of the reaction; in the SN1 reaction, the nucleophile was not involved in the rate-limiting step.
-In the SN2 reaction, however, the nucleophile is involved in the rate of the reaction because it attacks from the opposite side.
+In the SN2 reaction, the nucleophile attacks from the opposite side.
+This is why it is involved in the rate of the reaction.

 The stronger the nucleophilicity (basicity) and the higher the concentration of the nucleophile, the more likely the SN2 reaction will occur.
-In other words, two factors are involved in the rate of the SN2 reaction.
+Also, two factors are involved in the rate of the SN2 reaction.
 For this reason, the number 2 is used in the SN2 reaction.

 - CH3O– > CH3OH

 This is easy to understand because it is natural that the basicity becomes stronger with a negative charge.
 The energy diagram of the SN2 reaction is as follows.